Fantastic-4-projects/backend-pawtner/README-rifqi.md

 ### d.
 Resolve 403 Forbidden Error for Testing
 The authorization issue mentioned previously still needs to be addressed for efficient development and testing.
 - **Recommended Action**: For any developer needing to test `business_owner` endpoints, manually update their user's `role` in the database to `'BUSINESS_OWNER'` and then re-login to get a new JWT.

+## 7. Checkout and Booking Flow Enhancement

+To support new frontend features for `CheckoutScreen` and `BookServiceScreen`, the backend has been updated to handle different delivery and pickup options.

+### a.
+Backend Modifications for Delivery/Pickup Options
+- **New Enums**: Created `DeliveryType.java` (`DELIVERY`, `PICKUP`) and `DeliveryLocationType.java` (`CURRENT_GPS`, `HOME_ADDRESS`) to ensure type safety for the new options.
+- **Entity Updates**:
+    - `Order.java` and `Booking.java` were updated with new fields to store the selected delivery/pickup choice:
+        - `deliveryType` (Enum)
+        - `deliveryLocationType` (Enum)
+        - `deliveryLatitude` (Double)
+        - `deliveryLongitude` (Double)
+        - `deliveryAddressDetail` (String)
+        - `pickupBusiness` (a `@ManyToOne` relationship to the `Business` entity).
+- **Service Logic Enhancement**:
+    - `OrderServiceImpl` and `BookingServiceImpl` were refactored to:
+        - Process the new delivery/pickup fields from the request DTOs.
+        - For `DELIVERY`, calculate shipping fees based on user and business location.
+        - For `PICKUP`, validate that the selected pickup business is valid for the order/booking and skip shipping fee calculations.
+- **Response DTO Enhancement**:
+    - Confirmed that `ProductResponseDTO` and `ServiceResponseDTO` already included full `Business` details.
+    - `ShoppingCartResponseDTO` was updated to include the full `BusinessResponseDTO` object instead of just `businessId` and `businessName`.
+This provides the frontend with all necessary business location data directly from the cart view, simplifying the implementation of the "Pick up at Store" option.
+- **Assumption Confirmation**: The backend logic confirms the frontend's assumption: the "Pick up at Store" option for product orders is only valid if all items in the cart belong to the same business.
+This is enforced by the application's shopping cart design and validated during checkout.